-Mid Drift Movement's Board of Directors and Family
+Mid Drift Movement's Board of Directors

 Angie is the co-founder and President of Mid Drift Movement.
 She is a birth/post partum doula, feminist, lactivist, breastfeeding counselor, parent educator and cheerleader of parents everywhere.
 Since becoming a mother herself almost 15 years ago, she has been dedicated to finding ways to build circles of support around parents and families, including working with several local non-profits.